-The settings page for TC Exchange™ has a Feeds tab that lists all feeds that are available to an instance of ThreatConnect®.
+The settings page for TC Exchange™ has a Feeds tab that lists all feeds available to an instance of ThreatConnect®.
 System Administrators can use the metrics provided for the feeds, including a report card for each feed, to determine which feeds they want to provide to their ThreatConnect instance.
 The metrics are derived from information gathered from ThreatConnect’s Collective Analytics Layer (CAL™).
 For more information about CAL, see ThreatAssess and CAL.

 NOTE: Report cards are available only for select feeds on which CAL gathers data.
 CAL does not currently gather data on premium feeds, custom feeds, and certain open-source feeds, so report cards for these feeds are not provided.